eosrio/hyperion-stream-client/README.md

 ### 2. Requests

+ - `client.streamActions(request: StreamActionsRequest): void` -- Request action stream
+ - `client.streamDeltas(request: StreamDeltasRequest): void` -- Request delta stream (contract rows)

-requests should be defined on the `client.onConnect` property, refer to examples below;
+to ensure the client is connected, requests should be defined on the `client.onConnect` property, refer to examples below;

 #### 2.1 Action Stream - client.streamActions

  - `contract` - contract account
  - `action` - action name
- - `account` - account name
+ - `account` - notified account name
  - `start_from` - start reading on block or on a specific date: (0=disabled)
  - `read_until` - stop reading on block  (0=disable) or on a specific date (0=disabled)
  - `filters` - actions filter (more details below)